wcjohnchen/capstoneProject3/README.md

 This version is a simplified bidirectional univariate model with reduced layers and units that predicts the immediate month.
 The model was built with a combination of a single LSTM layer followed by two simple-RNN layers.
 The data was standardized.
 Overall, the model gives a lower mean absolute percentage error of 5.6 ± 0.1% (n = 5) than the original version.

 Supplementary Figure 1.
 Representative time series univariate plot of averaged monthly delayed departure time for Southwest Airlines.
-Train/test split: 80:20; look back (lag time) = 12; sliding window = 1; red color = train prediction; green color = test prediction.
+Train/test split: 80:20; look back (lag time) = 12; sliding window step = 1; red color = train prediction; green color = test prediction.

 ![](image/sw_revised.png)